4 steps organizations should consider prior to a beloved leader’s departure

 Step 3: Honor Thy Founder

 If the transition is to be a smooth one, the Board of Directors should prepare the way.
-The best approach is to show commitment to the founding leader that the core philosophies and individual legacy will remain in place after the retirement.
-The organization should sincerely and publicly recognize the founder’s contributions, an act that should ensure his/her complete cooperation in the transition.
+The best approach is to show that the core mission and legacy will remain in place after the founder’s departure.
+The organization should sincerely and publicly recognize the founder’s contributions, which helps to ensure a successful transition.

 Step 4: A New Beginning

-Once a candidate is hired, a transition period will occur during which the new Director becomes oriented to the position and has a chance to meet the staff and review existing projects, sources of income, and future objectives to begin to create a new action plan.
-During this time, the new hire will meet with key members of the community to ensure the continuation of successful projects and derive input for new ones.
-Meetings with the retiring founder may be frequent at first as historic input is downloaded.
+Once a candidate is hired, a transition period will occur during which the new leader becomes oriented to the position and works with the team to review existing projects, sources of income, and define future objectives.
+During this time, the new hire will meet with board members, funders and key community stakeholders to ensure the continuation of successful projects and derive input for new ones.

 Aside from the 4 steps above, what else should your organization do when your legendary leader retires?
 Share your initial thoughts in the comments below!